MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/windows-service-template.md

 Use the  **Windows Service**  template for any application that uses a service because typically the basic health of the service is critical to the health of the application.
 You can simply provide the name of the service and have it discovered and monitored on any computer where the application is installed.

-## Monitoring Performed by Windows Service Template
+## Monitoring performed by Windows Service template

 Depending on your selections in the Windows Service Template wizard, the monitoring performed by the created monitors and rules can include any of the following settings.